Teaching with Koala 3D guide

 Browser feature and interaction

-To load the Abridge Academy resources in Koala, you need to use their built-in web browser.
+To load the Abridge Academy resources in Koala, you need to use their built-in co-browser.
 Simply open up our resources page, log in and load the slides for your lesson.

 You can also use the browser function to view other websites (e.g. for additional English learning games or videos) or to load files from your computer (e.g. a worksheet).